Scuticaria tigrina

 Scuticaria tigrina is a moray eel found in coral reefs in the Pacific and Indian Oceans.
 It is commonly known as the tiger reef-eel, tiger snake moray, tiger moray eel, tiger moray, tiger eel, spotted eel, or the spotted snake moray.
+It has distinctive black spots and stripes resembling tiger marks and is known to camouflage within the reef environment.